Postponed due to COVID

 As of early April, all of Perla's concerts and sessions are either canceled or postponed indefinitely.
 This means her performance and recording revenue, the bulk of any touring musicians' annual income, has effectively evaporated.

 If you are in the position to contribute any amount at all, Perla will include you in future exclusive monthly emails to receive song downloads, original artwork, private videos, songs in progress and more.

 Another way to help keep music alive is to subscribe to your favorite artists.
 With a subscription to perla.com, you will have access to stream or download every song in Perla's catalog, plus more.

 Grammy nominated singer-songwriter Perla Batalla consistently earns critical acclaim for her unique voice and culture-merging compositions.
 Formerly a Leonard Cohen back-up singer, the Los Angeles born vocalist launched her solo career with Cohen’s encouragement.
 Since then she’s recorded seven albums, been featured in films and television, and taken her unique sound on tour in some of the most prestigious venues around the world.
 The L.A. times writes, “Batalla is comfortable in both English and Spanish, proud of her mestiza heritage, musically adventurous and always accompanied by impeccable performers…. above all, she is a born storyteller with a rambunctious sense of humor.”

 Perla was born in Los Angeles, California, to a family immersed in music; her father, a Mexican singer and radio personality, and an Argentine mother who ran a bustling record store called Discoteca Batalla.
-At the family record shop, literally at her Mother's knee, Perla was exposed to an education of non-stop music that cut across genres and languages.
+At the family record shop, literally at her Mother's knee, Perla was exposed to an education of non-stop music that cut across genre and language.
 While her far-ranging influences are reflected in the eclectic choices of songs she writes, arranges and performs today, it is that voice that brings each song to a new light.